oddistoddist/web-sprint-challenge-applied-javascript/README.md

 ## Interview Questions

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
-You might prepare by writing down your own answers before hand.
+You might prepare by writing down your own answers before ha
 1. What is the DOM?
     Document Object Model - everything is an object
 2. What is an event?